victorb/quickwiki/readme.md

 ### `version`

-`quickwiki version` simply prints the current version of your quickwiki binary
+`quickwiki version` simply prints the current version of your quickwiki binary, so you can verify from source you're actually running the right binary.
+Good stuff!

 ## API